For a printer friendly version of this form, click here FAQ’s Tax Year 2016.

-When are applications available for 2015-16?
+When are applications available for 2016-17?
 What is the application deadline?
 Expiration date?
-AZTO’s 2015-16 Online Student Application will be available in the spring of 2015.
+AZTO’s 2016-17 Online Student Application will be available on May 1st, 2016.
 AZTO accepts applications throughout the school year.
 However, we recommend applying before the start of the new school year.
 An approved application must be on file prior to the release of any tuition awards.
 For AZTO’s largest award cycles, apply by December 31st.
-All 2015-16 applications expire on June 1st, 2016.
+All 2016-17 applications expire at the end of the school year.

 When applying, is financial information required?
 Yes.
 Financial information is required from all families participating in the Private School Tuition Tax Credit Programs.
 The State of Arizona requires specific financial reporting guidelines for school tuition organizations.
 The reporting guidelines are determined by the federal reduced lunch program income analysis.
 Federal Tax Returns are not required.
 A financial analysis for each member of the household is required in a single worksheet format.
 Student participation may be limited for high income households.
 Please see AZTO’s Application for more information.